4-35 Connective tissue

 DENSE REGULAR CONNECTIVE TISSUE – 1

 The figure shows a small segment of the capsule that encloses a testicle (highlighted in blue).
-The fibroblasts and fibrocytes of this type of tissue are usually arranged in parallel to the collagen fibers.
+The fibroblasts and fibrocytes of this type of tissue are arranged in parallel to the collagen fibers.
 Their nuclei are often very thin.

 Testicle.
 Staining: HE.
 Magnification: high.